bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 05:44 AM CT, May 06</p>
+<p class="updated_time"> Latest data: 06:21 AM CT, May 06</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 59°, which is 1° *colder* than yesterday.
+Today's high is 59°, which is 0° *colder* than yesterday.
 Tomorrow is expected to be 3° **warmer** than today.

 Currently:

 - 44°
-- Mostly Clear
+- Clear
 - 87% humidity
 - 6 mph wind
-- 13% cloud cover
+- 5% cloud cover
-- 31 AQI 🟩
+- 24 AQI 🟩
 - 0.14 inches of rain in the past 24 hours
 - 0.21 inches of rain expected in the next 48 hours